hdijkema/JRichTextEditor/README.md

 JRichTextEditor
 ================

-A rich text editor for Swing – uses structured XML as its format.
+A rich text editor for Swing that uses structured XML as its format.

 JRichTextEditor is a stable rich text editor for the Java Swing widget set.
 It has a range of features, including clipboard integration, zooming, metadata,